Season Eight of “I’m glad you interrupted”

 This means we want to come from the place of the green people.

-2. See situations in which we would like to interrupt.
+2. Discover, accept, name, feel through and practice situations in which we would like to interrupt next time.

 3. Practice interruptions during the weekly class.